We support individuals who find connecting within the community challenging

-The Friendship Line is both a crisis intervention hotline and a warmline for non-urgent calls.
+The Friendship Line is both a crisis intervention hotline and a warmline for non-emergency emotional support calls.
 Founded in 1973 by Dr. Patrick Arbore, Director of IOA’s Center for Elderly Suicide Prevention, and accredited by the American Association of Suicidology, Friendship Line provides round-the-clock crisis support services including:

 - Active suicide intervention

 - Information and referrals for isolated older adults, and adults living with disabilities